ANSSI-FR/rust-guide/src/en/errors.md

 <div class="reco" id="LANG-ERRWRAP" type="Recommendation" title="Implement custom `Error` type wrapping all possible errors">

 A crate may implement its own `Error` type, wrapping all possible errors.
-It MUST be careful to make this type exception-safe (RFC 1236), and implement `Error + Send + Sync + 'static` as well as `Display`.
+It MUST be careful to make this type exception-safe ([RFC 1236 @RFC-1236]), and implement `Error + Send + Sync + 'static` as well as `Display`.

 </div>